 All right!
 I confess!
 I’m guilty!
 I’m embarrassed to admit that she nailed me right on the head!
-Yes, I am a psycho, live-through-my-kids parent masquerading as a sports psychologist.
+Yes, I am a psycho, live-through-my-kids parent, masquerading as a Sports Performance Consultant.
 Not only that, but I spend my evenings wishing for nothing more than to watch all the other adolescents that my daughter has to compete against getting banged up and deliberately injured.
 In fact, I’ll even admit that I have hired Tonya Harding as a consultant for helping me deal with my daughter’s opponents.
 Yup!
 That’s me all right!
 I’m going to sit there and cheer for overly aggressive play, especially if it’s properly directed towards the opposing team.
 My motto is, “if you can’t beat them, then BEAT them!”
 “Sprain their ankles, kick’ em in the shins, we’ll do anything to insure a win!”
 Now it’s obvious that this woman was jumping to some pretty fast conclusions about me based on some very limited information.
 All she had heard was my cheering, which she immediately connected to the collision, not the play before.
 Perhaps in her model of the world, this was how basketball parents acted.
 Truth be told, she was just a tad off base and what she thought was true and right about me was just flat out wrong.

 So how often do you respond this way with your kids or those around you?
 How often do you too quickly jump to conclusions about other’s behavior, intentions or feelings?
 (How often do you act as if your goals for your child in her sport are the same as your child’s?)
 In the heat of our emotions it is always much easier not to feel burdened by deep waves of thought.
 It is a fact that when we emotionally see red, we don’t end up seeing much of anything else.
 When we’re angry, scared or hurt we tend to say and do rather unhelpful, ill-timed and off-base things.
 As a matter of fact, in these situations we tend to react in a knee-jerk type way.
 Unfortunately when you respond reflexively like this, you tend to act like a jerk and, as a consequence, will later end up feeling like a jerk.
 So how do you step outside of yourself and respond to situations involving your kids and their sports less emotionally and more elegantly?